hjf1997/Face-Recognition-by-Raspberry-Pi/README.md

 # Raspberry Pi face recognition code for dorm door.
-This project student living in the dorm a convenient way to establish a face recognition system to control the door.
+This project provides students living in a dorm a convenient way to establish a face recognition system to control the door.

 Click the image to watch the video.
 (In Chinese) [![Watch the video](https://github.com/p0werHu/Face-Recognition-by-Raspberry-Pi/blob/master/image.jpg?raw=true)](https://www.youtube.com/watch?v=aTo2CXa4aSs&feature=youtu.be)